aplteam/Tatin/README.md

 Tatin clients and servers may run under Windows, Linux and Mac-OS.

-Tatin requires a Unicode version of Dyalog and at least version 18.0

-Tatin will not run on the Classic version of Dyalog.
+Tatin requires a Unicode version of Dyalog and at least version 18.0; the Classic version is not supported.

 ## Installing and updating the Tatin Client